chrisyip/co-debug/README.md

 node -r co-debug
 ```

-Or add `require('co-debug')` to your main file and make sure load it before other packages:
+Or add `require('co-debug')` to your main file and make sure it's loaded before other packages:

 ```js
 require('co-debug')